 Research for Social Change

-New Jersey: New Jersey's IDD system was ranked thirty-eight by ANCOR in 2019 and Support coordination in the Garden state by contrast is provided by over 156 independent agencies that cover 21 counties over considerably less distance with NJ coming in at about nine thousand square miles.
-SCO's in New Jersey must support a minimum of 60 individuals or they may not continue to operate.
-New Jerseys HCBS system supports approximately twenty-five thousand people.
+New Jersey: New Jersey's IDD system was ranked thirty-eight by ANCOR in 2019, and Support coordination in the Garden State, by contrast, is provided by over 156 independent agencies that cover 21 counties over considerably less distance, with NJ coming in at about nine thousand square miles.
+SCOs in New Jersey must support a minimum of 60 individuals, or they may not continue to operate.
+New Jersey's HCBS system supports approximately twenty-five thousand people.

 Innovation